 Year 6 children from Ermington Primary School, one of the University

-of Plymouth’s practice settings, share their experiences of life in lockdown
+of Plymouth’s practice partners, share their experiences of life in lockdown

 and returning to school.
 These would have been their last few weeks with their

 school friends before moving on to different secondary schools.
 In the recordings